-As mentioned above, if you’re happy to wait, you’ll likely find cheaper rates for all carriers by waiting until you get into the city and buying from a mobile store there.
+You’ll find cheaper rates for all carriers by waiting until you get into the city and buying from a mobile store there.
 Exactly how cheap, however, will depend a lot on where you go, your negotiation skills, and how much of a fee the vendor decides to tack on.
 Expect to try more than one store, and be prepared for some frustration!

 Topping up is done via a voucher, purchased in supermarkets or at official provider stores all around the country.
 Plans keep renewing as long as there are funds in your account.